About cgroup v2

-- If you use JDK, prefer to use JDK 11.0.16 and later or JDK 15 and later, which fully support cgroup v2.
+- If you deploy Java applications, prefer to use versions which fully support cgroup v2:

 Identify the cgroup version on Linux Nodes

-The cgroup version depends on on the Linux distribution being used and the
+The cgroup version depends on the Linux distribution being used and the

 default cgroup version configured on the OS.
 To check which cgroup version your